 And this judge was strict on spousal maintenance – rather than simply awarding alimony if there was a disparity in income, she would truly consider need and ability to work, and expect both spouses to work to their potential even if one had previously been a homemaker.
 And so this judge had a reputation of being “pro-husband” on maintenance, but only because nothing was automatic and she made both sides prove their cases.

 Legal Progress for Colorado Fathers’ Custody

-In one case involving unmarried parents, I represented a father in his 20s, and the mother was just about 20, still living with her parents.
-She wanted my client to take a parenting class, not because of any particular parenting deficiency which needed correcting, but because he was a man.
+In one case involving unmarried parents, I represented a father in his late 20s, and the mother was maybe just 20 years-old (she could have still been 19) who still lived with her parents.
+She wanted the dad to take a parenting class, not because of any particular parenting deficiency which needed correcting, but because he was a man.
 Her concern was especially misplaced as my client had actually raised his young niece for several years.